 Credit Unions vs Technology

-Credit Unions, while different from banks are (in our opinion) a better choice for growing your finances for many reasons, but, one notable reason is their aim to serve their members; while banks primary obligation is to their shareholders and not their customers.
-Now, this post does not focus on a comparison between Banks and Credit Unions, but to highlight one of the main reasons Credit Unions are not performing at their best.
+Credit Unions, while different from banks are (in our opinion) a better choice for growing your finances for many reasons, but, one notable reason is their aim to serve their members.
+On the other hand, the primary obligation of banks is to their shareholders and not to their customers.
+Now, this post is not intended to be a comparison between Banks and Credit Unions, but to highlight one of the main reasons why Credit Unions are not performing at their best.

 The Problem Affecting Credit Unions?

 The reason, while it can be simply stated, the impact is quite great and results in the loss of revenue to the Credit Union.
 It is the fuel that powers all organizations in any niche you can think of and is one of the catalysts required to improve organizational efficiency, processes, productivity and reduce capital expenditure.
 It is the creator of many opportunities for new business, resulting in new revenue streams.